4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 ## Case 1.
 This guide is oriented to install BlackArch

-Inside in an existent installation of Manjaro, Archlinux or arch derivated:
+Inside in an existent installation of Manjaro, Archlinux or arch distro derivated:

 #
 Reply the questions of the wizard as per you pefrerence or needs, take a cofee and enjoy, the time that take the installation depends of, your hardware and bandwith.